30 Most Beautiful Cities in Europe

 Why Edinburgh is not better known as a city trip destination I really do not know; it is such a beautiful city.
 Very fairytale, and just like walking around in the dark ages.
 This is where JK Rowling wrote the Harry Potter series, so how much more magical do you want it to be?

-Edinburgh is in Scotland , and although it is not the capital (that goes to Glasgow), it is the best city.
+Edinburgh is not just the best city in Scotland , it is also the capital!
 Shop on Princess Street, learn more about Medieval history in Mary Kings Close, and of course go to Edinburgh Castle, where you can see the crown jewels.
 For the best view, climb Arthurs Seat.

 Are you surprised London is on my list of favorite cities in Europe?
 I even lived there fo a while, and I still miss it almost every day.
 The English capital has something for everyone.
 For example, as far as I am concerned, you can not skip the main sights, such as Big Ben and Tower Bridge.